Skip to main content

 Local Government elections

-Voting in local government elections in South Australia is not compulsory, however all eligible voters are strongly encouraged to participate.
+Voting in local government elections in South Australia is conducted by post and is not compulsory, however all eligible voters are strongly encouraged to participate.

 Shape your world and make sure you’re enrolled.